Todd Simon will serve as interim head coach for the remainder of the season.

 During his lone season at Utah State, the Aggies recorded a 24-8 overall mark, finished second in the Big West Conference during the regular season and won the conference tournament title to earn a bid to the NCAA Tournament.

-The first former player to become head coach of the program, Rice played for two seasons (1989-91) at UNLV as a reserve guard on two of legendary coach Jerry Tarkanian's Final Four teams.
+The first former player to become head coach of the program, Rice played for two seasons (1989-91) at UNLV as a reserve guard on two of Coach Tarkanian's Final Four teams.
 His 11 seasons as a UNLV assistant coach still stands as the second-most in school history behind only Tim Grgurich's 12.

 During his time as an assistant at UNLV, the Runnin' Rebels made two NCAA Tournament appearances, played in the NIT five times, tallied two regular-season conference championships and two conference tournament championships.